Melvin H. Evans

-Melvin Herbert Evans (August 7, 1917 – November 27, 1984) was an American politician who served as the first governor of the United States Virgin Islands, the first black person elected governor in the United States' history.
-After his tenure as governor he served as the territory's at-large delegate to the United States House of Representatives and ambassador to Trinidad and Tobago.
+Melvin Herbert Evans (August 7, 1917 – November 27, 1984) was an American politician who served as the first elected governor of the United States Virgin Islands and was the first black person elected governor in the United States' history.
+After his tenure as governor, he served as the territory's at-large delegate to the United States House of Representatives and ambassador to Trinidad and Tobago.

-Evans was born Christiansted, U.S. Virgin Islands, in 1917, and was the valedictorian of his high school class.
+Evans was born in 1917 in Christiansted, U.S. Virgin Islands, and was the valedictorian of his high-school class.
 He graduated magna cum laude from Howard University and later the University of California, Berkeley.
 From 1959 to 1967, he was the health commissioner of the U.S. Virgin Islands and oversaw a decline in infant mortality.

-President Richard Nixon appointed Evans as the islands' governor, the last one to be appointed rather than elected, and became its first elected governor.
+President Richard Nixon appointed Evans as the islands' governor, the last one to be appointed rather than elected, and the following year became its first elected governor.
 His tenure saw a great increase in road construction and he chaired the Southern Governors' Association.
-He lost reelection in 1974, but was elected to one term in the U.S. House.
+He lost reelection in 1974, but he later was elected to one term in the U.S. House.

 Early life

 Melvin Herbert Evans was born in Christiansted, U.S. Virgin Islands, on August 7, 1917, to Charles Herbert Evans and Maude Rogiers.
 He was raised by his mother and grandparents after his father moved to New York City.
 In 1935, he graduated from Charlotte Amalie High School in Saint Thomas as valedictorian.

 Evans graduated from Howard University with a Bachelor of Science degree as magna cum laude in 1940, and a Doctor of Medicine in 1944.
 He received a Master of Public Health from the University of California, Berkeley in 1967.
 He was a member of Phi Beta Sigma.
 He studied cardiology under Helen B. Taussig at Johns Hopkins Hospital.
 He met Mary Phyllis Anderson when she was a nurse at a hospital in New York.
-They married in 1945, and had four children.
+They married in 1945 and had four children.

 Medical and appointments

 From 1942 to 1945, Evans was a second lieutenant in the United States Army Medical Corps.
 He interned at Harlem Hospital in New York City from 1944 to 1945.
 At Frederiksted Municipal Hospital in St. Croix he was physician-in-charge from 1945 to 1948, a medical assistant in 1950, and chief municipal physician from 1951 to 1959.

-Infant mortality fell to match the national average in the United States and Anopheles were eliminated during Evans' tenure as health commissioner for the U.S. Virgin Islands from 1959 to 1967.
-He was on the board of the island's Selective Service Board of Appeals from 1967 to 1969.
+Infant mortality fell to match the national average in the United States and Anopheles were eliminated during Evans's tenure as health commissioner for the U.S. Virgin Islands, which lasted from 1959 to 1967.
+From 1967 to 1969, he served on the board of the island's Selective Service Board of Appeals.
 He was the first chair of the board of trustees for the University of the Virgin Islands and president of the Virgin Islands Medical Association.